 Ah, that classic tritone ding.
-For many members of the 21st-century workforce, the familiar Slack notification sound has become shorthand for many things.
+For the 21st-century workforce the familiar Slack notification sound has become shorthand for many things.
 A team member celebrating a major deal closing.
 A supervisor giving some last-minute encouragement before a make-or-break meeting.
-And sometimes, just the cubicle fam figuring out which downtown happy hour to hit up after work.
+And sometimes, just colleagues arranging where to grab lunch together or what time to check in for a virtual Friday after work catch up.
 These days, it represents the future of how we work and how we grow.

 Slack is seen by most as a tool to communicate, and it still is.
 But now it’s also a tool to close deals faster.
-We reached out to some of the best and brightest in the sales world to find out how they use Slack to rewrite the sales playbook.
+Find out how Slack is being used to rewrite the sales playbook.

 What: Slack Connect allows reps to move conversations with customers, partners, and vendors out of email and into Slack.
 You can create a dedicated Slack channel for each buyer, choose the option to share that channel externally, and send the buyer an invite link to join.
 All of the magic happens in one place instead of in unending email threads.